tagohd/mono/Items/Legendary Artifacts/CURSED AL'S CURSED ORB.md

 Main idea from [[(5) May 2023 Chat Logs#THE ~~CLAW~~ ORB|May 2023 chat logs]].
 Cf: [[Luke Campbell#Various Luke Characterizations|Various Luke Characterizations]], [[The Story So Far#^6a412b|The Story So Far]]

 What is THE ORB?
 Is it the secret to CURSED AL'S power?
 Can it restore your [[SOUL]]?
-Is it a dragon egg?
+Is it a [[The Dragon|dragon]] egg?
 Or is it really just a chocolate orange?
 A cursed chocolate orange, perhaps?

 Building off the ideas in the [[(5) May 2023 Chat Logs#Behold, THE ORBNGE|chat log]], there's the real orb, and then there's the chocolate orange.
 Either [[Luke Campbell|Luke]] is too stupid to tell the difference, or he secretly wants both. [[Case Weston|Case]] is smart enough to know the difference, but seeing Luke grab the orange makes him question things.
 "Was I wrong, or is he really just that stupid?"